retirement planning | august 19, 2024

 1. Position your investment portfolio both for today and for the future.

-If you aren’t appropriately allocated for your lifestage or risk tolerance, or if your allocation has drifted off course, now is a good time to think about how you might be able to adjust your portfolio to obtain a balance, which could help you stay afloat during a market downturn.
+If you aren’t appropriately allocated for your lifestage or risk tolerance, or if your allocation has drifted off course, now is a good time to think about how you might be able to adjust your portfolio to obtain a balance that could help you stay afloat during a market downturn.
 Look to make investment changes within your workplace plan or individual retirement accounts (IRAs), as changes will not result in a tax event.
 For gradual adjustments, consider directing future contributions to the investments within the asset class you’d like to increase.

 2. Examine your expenses and develop a retirement spending strategy.